hail-is/hail/hail/python/hailtop/batch/docs/service.rst

 .. warning::

-   By default, the Batch Service runs jobs in any location in the US.
+   By default, the Batch Service runs jobs in any region in the US.
 Make sure you have considered additional `ingress and egress fees <https://cloud.google.com/storage/pricing-announce>`_ when using regional buckets and container or artifact registries.
 Multi-regional buckets also have additional replication fees when writing data.
 A good rule of thumb is to use a multi-regional artifact registry for Docker images and regional buckets for data.
 You can then specify which region(s) you want your job to run in with :meth:`.Job.regions`.
-You can also get the full list of supported regions with :func:`.ServiceBackend.supported_regions`
+To set the default region(s) for all jobs, you can set the input argument :ref:`.ServiceBackend.regions`.
+You can also get the full list of supported regions with :func:`.ServiceBackend.supported_regions`.

 Next, pass the :class:`.ServiceBackend` object to the :class:`.Batch` constructor with the parameter name `backend`.